WRT4/SC2006-ParkSmart/lab5/app/README.md

 echo JWT_EXPIRATION=1h >> .env
 ```

-Note that `sc2006` in the mongo URI is the collection name we set.
+Note that `sc2006` in the mongo URIs is the collection name we set.

 ### 5. Start the application